yehia67/documentation/iota-go/0.1/how-to-guides/create-and-manage-cda.md

 ## Distribute a CDA

 Because CDAs are descriptive objects, you can serialize them into any format and distribute them.
-For example, you can create a magnet-link for a CDA, where the `t` parameter is the `timeout_at` field, the `m` parameter is the `multi_use` field and the `am` parameter is the `expected_amount` field.
+For example, you can create a magnet-link for a CDA, with the `timeout_at`, `multi_use`, and `expected_amount` parameters.

 1. To serialize the CDA into a magent link, use the `AsMagnetLink()` method of the CDA object

     ```go
     fmt.Println(cda.AsMagnetLink())
-    // iota://MBREWACWIPRFJRDYYHAAME…AMOIDZCYKW/?t=1548337187&m=true&am=0
+    // iota://MBREWACWIPRFJRDYYHAAME…AMOIDZCYKW/?timeout_at=1548337187&multi_use=true&expected_amount=0
     ```

 2. To parse the magnet link into a CDA, use the `ParseMagnetLink()` method of the `deposit` object